nhanwei/nhanwei.github.io/about/index.md

 I am currently working on my Masters in Computer Science at National University of Singapore (ETC end of 2019).

 My hobbies come and go.
 Currently, I enjoy taking pictures, walking, cooking (and eating), [aquascaping](/assets/doc/aquascape.png) and optimizing my [RimWorld](https://store.steampowered.com/app/294100/RimWorld/).
-I also enjoy taking courses on ML, cloud and data engineering which I also consider as a hobby.
+I also enjoy reading academic papers and taking courses on ML, cloud and data engineering which I also consider as hobbies.

 This is my [semi-updated resume](/assets/doc/resume_2019_v3.pdf) if you are into it.